Truchet/Smith inspired designs 2 meet ArahPaint

 I found the combined carriages harder to push, and the knitting wanting to ride up toward the ribber bed needles.

 The bottom of the swatch has loops released before a transition to plain knit simply exchanging colors every 2 rows until the end of the test was reached.
-The top duplicates the effect achieved above by pushing preselected needles back to B position with a tool prior to moving with the new color from left to right.
-Side by side comparisons: If the end release fabric is preferred but the stitches riding up are a nuisance, the carriages are hard to push, not all stitches release on a larger swatch, or a slightly fuzzy yarn is used the same result is it possible once again using the modified knit carriage to drop stitches making passes from the right?
+The top duplicates the effect achieved above by pushing preselected needles back to the B position with a tool before moving with the new color from left to right.
+Side-by-side comparisons: If the end release fabric is preferred but the stitches riding up are a nuisance, the carriages are hard to push, not all stitches release on a larger swatch, or a slightly fuzzy yarn is used the same result is it possible once again using the modified knit carriage to drop stitches making passes from the right?

 The problem with that concept: if the knit carriage or any other tool is used

-periodically to drop stitches in a long piece when it moves across the row, it drops on the first pass, leaves needles in B position on the second pass when
+periodically to drop stitches in a long piece when it moves across the row, it drops on the first pass, and leaves needles in B position on the second pass when

 returning to the right.
 As knitting resumes with both carriages, no loops are picked up on the first pass to the right, so the pattern with colors dropping for 2 consecutive rows is interrupted, resulting in a patterning error.
 Selectively dropping stitches while maintaining proper needle preselection is impractical.

-Also, if the intent is to use the knit carriage also to select and drop stitches for 2 rows out of every 4, the motif would need to be lengthened several times.
+Also, if the intent is to use the knit carriage to select and drop stitches for 2 rows out of every 4, the motif would need to be lengthened several times.
 I found when programming the far longer repeat the software refused to make the proper needle selection, switching every 2 rows rather than repeating the same multiple times.
 That aside, the number of passes required becomes daunting.

 Changing color selection and order may make the individual shapes more noticeable: Any published or self-drawn separation for 3 colors per row patterning including every color in every row of the original design may be used, programmed as a single bed design, and knit for end release.